TheM1N9/stella/README.md

 # Stella Voice Assistant

 Stella is an intelligent voice assistant built using Python.
-It leverages speech recognition, text-to-speech, and natural language processing to interact with users, perform searches, and open applications on the user's system.
+It leverages speech recognition, text-to-speech, and natural language processing to interact with users, perform searches, open applications, and manage various tasks on the user's system.

 ## Features